2024-12-01

 }

-Lesson 1: Cold Starts Are Manageable
+Lesson 1: Cold Starts Are Real (But Solvable)

 The biggest concern about serverless was cold start latency.
 Here's how we addressed it: